 Step 2.
 How Severe Are Your Impairments?

 The second step involves a determination of the severity of your impairments.
-If the DDS claims examiner finds that your impairments do not (or should not) significantly limit the work you could do, your impairment will be considered not severe (or non-severe, mild, or slight).
+If the DDS medical consultant or claims examiner who is assigned your case finds that your impairments do not (or should not) significantly limit the work you could do, your impairment will be considered not severe (or non-severe, mild, or slight).
 Your claim will be denied if none of your impairments (individually or combined) are considered severe.
 Medical conditions cover the range of severity from "not severe" to "incapacitating."

 The effect of your impairments on your ability to function mentally or physically is what matters, not just the presence of the impairments.
 For example, if you have severe hypertension (high blood pressure) that might limit the amount of physical work you can safely do, but is controlled with drugs so that your blood pressure is normal, your impairment would be considered "not severe."
 Similarly, a seriously nearsighted person whose vision can be made clear with glasses does not have a severe impairment.